 Finding the perfect destination can be a daunting task.
 Even finding the perfect destination in the Virgin Islands can be overwhelming.
-Between the U.S. and British Virgin Islands, there are many islands to choose from, with seven main islands that are popular for tourists.
+How many islands exactly make up the Virgin Islands?
+There are seven main islands that are popular for tourists, but there are about 90 small islands making up the chain.
 Not sure which one to pick based on your travel group, budget and other preferences?
 We got you covered!
 We’ve gathered the basics you need to know about each island to make your destination decision.

 British Virgin Islands vs. US Virgins Islands: Whats the Difference?